 4. Command Line

-Standalone tasks run from a command shell typically from your favourite terminal software or the VT terminal application that comes with NeuroKernel.
-A display must be set for standalone applications to find your browser display.
+Bridged tasks run from a command shell typically from your favourite terminal software or the VT terminal application that comes with NeuroKernel.
+A display must be set for bridged applications to find your browser display.
 It is automatically done when VT terminal launched by NeuroKernel.
 It is an environment variable called

 NDISPLAY.
-This can be manually set on an external terminal application by setting this environment variable or passing it to the standalone application from command line.
+This can be manually set on an external terminal application by setting this environment variable or passing it to the bridged application from command line.
 A NeuroKernel application called

 NDISPLAY value that needs to be used.